zeashrak/notion-imdb-movielist-update/Readme.md

 Go to https://www.notion.so/my-integrations page and create an internal integration with Read and Update capabilities.

+You have two options for setting up your database:

-Duplicate this page (https://www.notion.so/tuzumkuru/819881b338594c6e9efa4902a6dcd37b) to your workspace and connect your integration with your page.
+1.  **Duplicate the Template**: Duplicate this page (https://www.notion.so/tuzumkuru/2b2785caecea81ceb253e2fd46d1afe7) to your workspace.
+This template includes some pre-configured views and properties.
+2.  **Use Your Own Database**: You can create a new empty database or use an existing one.
+The script includes a **Schema Manager** that will automatically detect missing properties (like 'Director/Creator', 'Sync Status', 'IMDB Rating') and create them for you.
+This gives you the flexibility to design your database with your own custom properties and views.

-To add the connection after duplicating click on the ... on the top right corner of your page and hover on Add Connections and select the integration you created.
+**Important**: Connect your integration to your page.
+Click on the `...` on the top right corner of your page, hover on `Add Connections`, and select the integration you created.

 ### Environmental Variables